pixelnest/pixelnest.github.io/tutorials/2d-game-unity/shooting-2/index.md

 A good shooter should have memorable fights.

 Some libraries, like BulletML, allows you to easily define some complex and spectacular bullet patterns.

 [![BulletML for Unity][bulletml_for_unity_img]][bulletml_for_unity]

-If you are interested in making a complete shoot them up game, have a look at our [BulletML for Unity plugin][bulletml_for_unity].
+If you are interested in making a complete Shoot'Em Up game, have a look at our [_BulletML for Unity_][bulletml_for_unity] plugin.

 ## Delaying shots